vikpe/anyquake/README.md

 # anyquake
-> cross-platform Quake installation manager
+> Cross-platform GUI and CLI installer for Quake clients and servers.

 ## Commands